patricoferris/ocaml-search/README.md

  {uid = "1"; name = "Alan"; nick = "Al"; age = 12}]
 ```

 Note that this implementation uses TFIDF, if we were to also add the `nick` as an index, then `"Alan"` will come to the top.
-But note, you adding a new index after already documents causes the documents to be re-indexed!
+Adding a new index after already adding documents causes the documents to be re-indexed!

 ```ocaml
 # Search.add_index search (fun t -> t.nick);